ToshioCP/Gtk4-tutorial/src/sec2.src.md

 I installed gtk4 under the directory `$HOME/local`.
 This is a private user area.

+If you want to install it in the system area, `/opt/gtk4` is one of good choices.
+[Gtk4 API Reference](https://gnome.pages.gitlab.gnome.org/gtk/gtk/gtk-building.html) gives an installation example to `/opt/gtk4`.

 Don't install it to `/usr/local` which is the default.
 It is used by ubuntu applications, which are not build on gtk4.
 Therefore, the risk is high and probably bad things will happen.